nathan-barry/nathan.rs/content/posts/research-log.md

   A <-->|Async Updates| E[Worker 4]
 ```

-While this means we don't suffer synchronization costs, we now suffer from staleness because we are applying multiple individual outer-update steps synchronously between workers instead of taking one step using the average.
+While this means we don't suffer synchronization costs, we now suffer from staleness because we are applying each worker's outer-update step individually and synchronously instead of taking one step using the average.
 This makes parameter drift (gradients being applied when the loss landscape has changed) which can lead to convergence issues.

 HALoS doesn't directly address the staleness issue.
 Instead, it focuses on minimizing computation idle time.
 HALoS introduces *Local Parameter Servers (LPS)* within each region and a *global parameter server (GPS)* which merges updates across regions.
 One way to think about it is that we are running multiple instances of Async Local-SGD, each having multiple workers within the same region.
 We treat each LPS as a worker in Async Local-SGD and have another parameter server (the GPS) which they send updates to.